Izenda7Series/docs/ref/api_data_model.rst

        .. note::

           The same as :ref:`GET_connection/basicInfo/(tenant_id)`
+   * - `POST dataModel/basicConnectionsInfo`_
+     - Returns an array of connections infor with paging.
    * - `GET dataModel/basicQuerySourceCategoriesInfo/{connection_id}`_
      - Returns an array of the :term:`query source categories <query source category>` in the specified connection.